The following is an update of our current situation as of today, March 3, 2021.

 Dear Gualala Arts Supporter,

-2020 is a busy year at Gualala Arts.
-We continue to live out our mission by expanding the variety of offerings to our community and completing a full calendar of over 100 successful events.
+2021 will be a busy year at Gualala Arts.
+We continue to live out our mission by carefully expanding the variety of offerings to our community and completing a full calendar of successful events.
 We persist in carefully stewarding your donations to ensure the long-term viability of the Arts Center operations, building and grounds.

 The Redwood Grove & Grenwelge Kitchen is complete thanks to our members’ support in donations, goods and labor.
 The Grenwelge Kitchen is up and running with hot and cold running water, a sewer line, on-demand hot water, cement counter tops, and storage cabinets installed.
 The kitchen was a huge hit with the summer activities and weddings.

 Thanks to your continued generosity, together we have built a solid foundation from which Gualala Arts can continue to look to the future and design its long-term contribution to our community.
 We envision it being recognized as a destination for the arts and a jewel of our Redwood Coast.
 To get there we will strive for both inclusivity and excellence – the continuing tradition of turning members’ dreams into reality, and continuing efforts to attract and encourage the highest possible levels of excellence in both visual and performing arts.

 YOUR Arts Center is over 20 years old and we need to continue to focus on some much needed repairs: replacement of flooring in the conference room gallery a remake of the bathrooms to ADA compliance and for water efficiency; and termite treatment all have happened.
 The roof replacement is now complete!